Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

 \subsection{Additional Insights}

-Recall that our investigative framework (Section~\ref{sec:approach}) generates reasoning insights, in addition to performing prompt rewrites and simulating responses.
-We analyze these insights and what they reveal about the nature of conversational intervention.
+Our investigative framework (Section~\ref{sec:approach}) generates reasoning insights, in addition to performing prompt rewrites and simulating responses.
+We outline some of those insights below.

-\paragraph{Aspects of rewrites vary across domains.} Our rewrites yields \emph{aspect} categories of improvement such as ``clarity'', ``conciseness'' etc. for each conversation.
-We consolidate this open ended list of categories iteratively using a modified version of~\citet{shah2024usinglargelanguagemodels}'s taxonomy induction approach.
-In Figure \ref{fig:aspects} shows the three most and least frequent proposed aspects of improvement by \gpt \ as the \rewriter \ and how they contribute to better responses.
-While common aspects such as ``clarity'' and ``specificity'' are shared across the domains, some aspects are indeed domain specific.
-For example, Software prompts require rewrites that focus on ``goal articulation'', and ``error context''; meanwhile Writing prompts are sometimes categorized as needing rewrites that address ``appropriateness'', and ``ethical and cultural sensitivity'' (All aspects in Figure \ref{fig:all_aspects} in Appendix.
+\paragraph{Categories of prompt improvement vary across domains.} Our rewrites yield \emph{aspect} categories of improvement such as ``clarity'', ``conciseness'', etc., for each conversation.
+We consolidate this open-ended list iteratively, using a modified version of~\citet{shah2024usinglargelanguagemodels}'s taxonomy induction approach.
+Figure \ref{fig:aspects} shows the three most and least frequent proposed aspects of improvement by \gpt \ as the \rewriter \ and how they contribute to better responses.
+While common aspects such as ``clarity'' and ``specificity'' are shared across domains, others are domain-specific.
+For example, Software prompts require rewrites that focus on ``technical details'', and ``error context'', while Writing prompts are improved by addressing ``appropriateness'', and ``ethical and cultural sensitivity'' (All aspects in Figure \ref{fig:all_aspects} in Appendix.

-We also investigate how aspects correlate with intent preservation.
-Specifically, we inspect the human evaluated conversations that received an average intent maintenance score $\leq 2$ (see Section~\ref{sec:intent-validation}).
-We find that for the Software domain, among the top aspects of improvement for low-intent preservation scores were ``specificity'' and ``goal articulation''.
-In contrast, most rewrites that successfully preserved the original intent focused solely on ``structure and coherence'' and ``conciseness'' -- attributes related to refining the existing prompt without adding new information.
-However, most of the low intent-preserving rewrites came from the Writing domain.
-Aspects corresponding to these rewrites mainly involved prompts that were explicit or inappropriate in nature, triggering the \rewriter~LLM's content moderation policies.
-In those cases, the rewrite converted the prompt to a more appropriate version, but often in the process completely altered the intent of the user.
+We also investigate how these aspects correlate with intent preservation.
+Specifically, we inspect human-evaluated conversations that received an average intent maintenance score $\leq 2$ (see Section~\ref{sec:intent-validation}).
+For the Software domain, among the top aspects of improvement for low-intent preservation scores were ``specificity'' and ``goal articulation''.
+In contrast, rewrites that successfully preserved the original intent focused solely on ``structure and coherence'' and ``conciseness''---attributes related to refining the existing prompt without adding new information.
+However, most of the low intent-preserving rewrites came from the Writing domain, involving prompts that were explicit or inappropriate in nature, triggering the \rewriter~LLM's content moderation policies.
+In those cases, the rewrite converted the prompt to a more appropriate version, altering user intent in the process.